swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbombbeep.md

 ---

 # OnBombBeep
-This event is triggered when bomb_beep is triggered
+This event is triggered when bomb_beep is triggered.
 ::: tabs
 @tab Lua
 ```lua